 There is no silver bullet, no magic makeover, and no need for a massive overhaul of your routine.
 It’s just about checking back in with where you are, calibrating body’s feedback, and maintaining consistency in your routines.

 It can be really easy to allow our routines to slip away when we’re really busy, and I’ve been as guilty of this as anyone!
 What I do now, is make sure that each morning I make my Wellness routine a must.
-That might mean getting on my yoga mat for just five rounds of Sun Salutations instead of my usual 45 minute routine.
+That might mean getting on my yoga mat for just five rounds of Sun Salutations instead of my usual 45-minute routine.
 It might even be just 5 minutes!
-Even a few minutes walking, meditating, or breathing, is enough to reset your body and create a positive mindset to begin the day.
+Even a few minutes of walking, meditating, or breathing is enough to reset your body and create a positive mindset to begin the day.

 Breakfast is truly the most important meal of the day.
 Our metabolism is primed for fuel, and a great breakfast will help maintain blood glucose levels and prevent energy dips.
 But it isn’t only the timing that matters, it is what we are eating that will enhance or detract from our performance.
 Our Head Chef & Wholefoods Guru, Ben Horne, says “for a meal that will sustain you through the whole morning, try mixed grains i.e. chia, teff, quinoa and, some activated nuts and seeds making them more easily digested, putting less loading on your digestive system”

 Click here for Ben’s Supercharged 3-ancient grain Summer Berry Pudding recipe